The Old Vicarage, Burley

 Further details:This is a 3 acre country garden, looking out over the Vale of Catmose in a westerly direction and over parkland to Burley House in the east.
 By the mid-1990s the garden was mainly laid to grass and the most remarkable features were some fine old trees and a fabulous display of snowdrops in the winter.

-Beyond the lawn is the ornamental kitchen garden with high brick walls; here there is fruit of all sorts, herbs, and cutting beds for flowers.
+Beyond the lawn is the ornamental kitchen garden with high brick walls; here there is a wide variety of fruit, together with herbs, and cutting beds for flowers.
 Four pairs of vegetable beds, edged with step-over apples and alpine strawberries are managed in crop rotation.
 The vine-house provides shelter for grape vines, peaches and nectarines and tomatoes and peppers in season.
 A path leads from the walled garden, behind a pleached hornbeam hedge, into an orchard of plums, gages, cherries and apricots planted in a wild flower meadow and then on into an old orchard of apples.
-Across the paddock, the ground falls away towards the wild pond and a wild area planted with acers and wild flowers and returns to the house though a gravelled walk of pollarded lime trees, hardy geraniums and Japanese anenomes.
+Across the paddock, the ground falls away towards the wild pond and a wild area planted with acers and wild flowers, and returns to the house though a gravelled walk of pollarded lime trees, hardy geraniums and Japanese anenomes.